Jazqa/kwin-quarter-tiling/README.md

 ## Shortcuts

 The script adds new KWin shortcuts under `System Settings > Shortcuts > Global Shortcuts > KWin`.
-All `Quarter: <ACTION>` shortcuts are used exclusively by the script.
+All `8137: <ACTION>` shortcuts are used exclusively by the script.

 ## Updates